ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 - Standard endpoint authentication battery
 - Happy path for each endpoint
 - Core error translation for HTTP API for each endpoint
-- Disallow adding/uploading/deleting files in immutable `FileUploadBoxes`
+- Disallow adding/uploading/deleting files in locked `FileUploadBoxes`
 - Make sure only Data Stewards can create, close, or reopen a `ResearchDataUploadBox`
 - Users can only see `ResearchDataUploadBoxes` that they have a valid claim for
 - Data Stewards can see all `ResearchDataUploadBoxes`
-- UCS rejects http requests for immutable `FileUploadBoxes` even with a valid WOT
+- UCS rejects http requests for locked `FileUploadBoxes` even with a valid WOT
   - Exception being to re-open the `FileUploadBox`
 - UOS rejects requests for locked `ResearchDataUploadBoxes`, except to move state to `OPEN` or `CLOSED`